Making a written submission to Council

 Any person lodging a submission may request to be heard in support of the submission, or be represented by a person specified in the submission.
 This must be requested in the written submission.

 Submissions received will be included within the official Council Agenda and Minutes, including personal information about the submitter's identity and location.
-Agendas and Minutes are made available to the public.
+Agendas and Minutes are made available to the public and on Council's website.
 If you do not wish to be identified in Agendas and Minutes, please indicate this in your submission.

 Council will respond to everyone who has made a submission at the end of the formal consultation period.
 If the submission is signed by multiple people, the response will be addressed to the main, or first person listed.
 If the submission is in the form of a petition, the response will go to the first person listed or the submitter of the petition.